Dive Master and Research Diver Internship

 The Bira Project

-Bira boasts some of the most diverse and abundant populations of shark and ray (elasmobranchs) in Indonesia.
+Bira boasts some of the most diverse and abundant populations of sharks and rays (elasmobranchs) in Indonesia.
 Elasmobranchs are some of the oldest living creatures on this planet and have survived multiple mass-extinction events.
-Today, however, critical habitat loss and increased fishing induced mortality have meant that many elasmobranch species are currently experiencing global population declines.
+Today, however, critical habitat loss and increased fishing-induced mortality have meant that many elasmobranch species are currently experiencing global population declines.
 A quarter of known species are threatened with extinction in our lifetime.
-The research in Bira is focused on the effects of marine reserves on shark and rays.
+The research in Bira is focused on the effects of marine reserves on sharks and rays.

-Marine reserves are one of the premiere conservation approaches to elasmobranch conservation and we need to thoroughly investigate their implementation on community function.
-The ocean surrounding Tanjung Bira are currently not protected and is this projects goal to identify and locate key habitat areas and together with the local community, create a marine park and shark sanctuary.
-We employ various techniques to examine questions regarding ecosystem dynamics and ecological and economic roles of sharks in rays such as BRUV’s, abundance survey dives, and biodiversity mapping.
+Marine reserves are one of the premier conservation approaches to elasmobranch conservation and we need to thoroughly investigate their implementation on community function.
+The ocean surrounding Tanjung Bira is currently not protected and it is this project’s goal to identify and locate key habitat areas and together with the local community, create a marine park and shark sanctuary.
+We employ various techniques to examine questions regarding ecosystem dynamics and the ecological and economic roles of sharks and rays such as BRUVs, abundance survey dives, and biodiversity mapping.